microchip-pic-avr-examples/Sensored_SPBLDC_MCHV3_LVMC/README.md

 ## <b>INTRODUCTION</b>
 <p style='text-align: justify;'>
-This document describes the setup requirements for running the Sensored Single Phase BLDC Motor Driver, which is referenced in the "Sensored Single Phase BLDC Motor Driver using dsPIC33CK” application note. .</p>
+This document describes the setup requirements for running the Sensored Single Phase BLDC Motor Driver, which is referenced in the "Sensored Single Phase BLDC Motor Driver using dsPIC33CK” application note.</p>

 ### <b>Motor Control Application Firmware Required for the Demonstration</b>
 - Sensored_SPBLDC_MCHV3_LVMC.X